implicitly Forceful and garish meditations

 by Gary W. Wright

-Following in the legendary and indomitable film art footsteps of her grandparents, Eleanor and Francis Coppola, and her aunt, Sofia Carmina (SCC) Coppola, Gian-Carla “Gia” Coppola aka GC took up the film art life.
-Curiously, GC also continued the Coppola tradition of liking to implicitly roast Canadian film art and film artists and family friend and film artist George Lucas in her film art when she donned the writer/director hats and teamed up with Francis-who did some voiceover (VO) work as a judge-her great-aunt Talia Shire-who played sympathetic high school guidance counsellor Mrs. Ganem-and her nephew Bailey Coppola-who played Seth-to implicitly meditate on the madcap antics of various tragicomic Zone Warriors in her first twilit, allegorical and slightly computer generated imagery (CGI) enhanced indie docufeature film PALO ALTO (2013), released on August 29, 2013 and inspired by the twilit and allegorical James Franco short story collection Palo Alto (2010), which continued the Coppola tradition of allegorical film art inspired by literary art.
+Following in the legendary and indomitable film art footsteps of her grandparents Eleanor and Francis Coppola and her aunt Sofia Carmina (SCC) Coppola, Gian-Carla “Gia” Coppola aka GC took up the film art life.
+Curiously, GC also continued the Coppola tradition of liking to implicitly roast Canadian film art and film artists and family friend and film artist George Lucas in her film art when she donned the writer/director hats and teamed up with Francis-who did some voiceover (VO) work as a judge-her great-aunt Talia Shire-who played sympathetic high school guidance counsellor Mrs. Ganem-and her nephew Bailey Coppola-who played Seth-Gian-Carla “Gia” (GC) Coppola implicitly meditated on the madcap antics of various tragicomic Zone Warriors in her first twilit, allegorical and slightly computer generated imagery (CGI) enhanced indie docufeature film PALO ALTO (2013), released on August 29, 2013 and inspired by the twilit and allegorical James Franco short story collection Palo Alto (2010), which continued the Coppola tradition of allegorical film art inspired by literary art.

 “Oh?
 See we got a wise one here, huh?”